 This page checks for the software required to support the roles you selected on the previous page.

-If software with Yes in the Required column reports as Not Installed, you must first install it on the K2 Media Server before continuing.
-After installing the software, click Check Software.
+- 1. If software with Yes in the Required column reports as Not Installed, install the software. - 2.
+Click Check Software. - 3.
 When all required software reports as Installed, click Next.